-Blackening Spice Blend- The big and bold flavors of this spicy seasoning blend just explode on the palate!
-It will add a deliciously piquant touch to fish, chicken, pork, steak, or even veggies!
+Blackening Spice Blend- The big and bold flavor of this spicy homemade seasoning blend just explode on the palate!
+This homemade blend will add a deliciously piquant touch and spicy kick to fish, chicken, pork, steak, or even veggies, taking your Cajun cuisine to the next level.

 Jump to: